 The activities also provide that space for us as professionals to network thus providing a capacity-building portal for those working in the various fields of the drug situation.

-Workshop Planning System: Step@aTime, for countries of South Cone and Andean region
+Workshop Planning System: Step@aTime, for Meso-American and Spanish-speaking Caribbean countries

 Drugs Demand Reduction